How to: Add a Chart to a Dashboard

 Configure the Hidden Component

-This Hidden component houses the value submissions.
-This Hidden component acts as a replica of pluginGetSubmissions.
-You'll reference the submissions Hidden component in the Data Workflows that you'll create next.
+This Hidden component stores the value submissions, acting as a replica of the pluginGetSubmissions Plug-In component.
+You'll reference the submissions Hidden component in the Data Workflow components that you'll create next.

-1. Drag and drop a Hidden component onto your canvas.
-Place it below panelDashboard.
+1. Drag and drop a Hidden component onto your canvas, placing it below the panelDashboard Panel component.

-2. Enter submissions in the Property ID and Label Text.
+2. In the Property ID and Label Text fields, enter submissions.

 Configure the Data Workflow Component

-1. Drag and drop a Data Workflow component onto your canvas.
-Place it below your submissions Hidden component.
+1. Drag and drop a Data Workflow component onto your canvas, placing it below your submissions Hidden component.

 1. Drag and drop an Input operator onto your Data Workflow canvas.